Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Modeling GRB Progenitors

-The sGRB-host observations and subsequent fits give the stellar mass of the galaxy ($M_\star^{0}$), and the median age of the stellar population ($t_\star^{0}$) at the time of the sGRB.
-We construct a grid of SFH tracks in $\dot{M}_\star$--$M_\star$ space, parametrized by $\sigma_{\dot{M}_\star}$ and $\tau_q$.
-From the SFH grid we calculate the average stellar age and require that this matches the inferred value from observations of the host galaxy.
+The short \ac{GRB} host observations and subsequent fits described in Section \ref{sec:observations} give the stellar mass of the galaxy ($M_\star^{0}$), and the median age of the stellar population ($t_\star^{0}$) at the time of the short \ac{GRB}.
+We construct a grid of \ac{SFH} tracks in $\dot{M}_\star$--$M_\star$ space, parametrized by $\sigma_{\dot{M}_\star}$ and $\tau_q$.
+From the \ac{SFH} grid we calculate the average stellar age and require that this matches the inferred value from observations of the host galaxy.
 This yields a set of valid parameters (a line if the age is assumed to be known exactly, or a band if uncertainty is included).
-To break this degeneracy we adopt the ansatz that the most probable $\sigma_{\dot{M}_\star}$ and $\tau_q$ are, respectively: zero, and half-way between when the galaxy reaches its peak specific SFR (i.e.\ the star formation per unit stellar mass) and the time when the sGRB occurred.\footnote{Both assumptions are motivated by the expectation value of these parameters: the former is the median observed SFMS $\dot{M}_\star$, while the latter assumes a uniform probability between the available constraints on quenching time. }
+To break this degeneracy we adopt the ansatz that the most probable $\sigma_{\dot{M}_\star}$ and $\tau_q$ are, respectively: zero, and halfway between the formation time corresponding to the typical stellar age and the time when the short \ac{GRB} occurred.\footnote{Both assumptions are motivated by the expectation value of these parameters: the former is the median observed \ac{SFMS} $\dot{M}_\star$, while the latter assumes a uniform probability between the available constraints on quenching time. }

-Details regarding the construction of our time-dependent, multi-component galaxy models can be found in Appendix~\ref{app:hostgal}.
-To summarize, the galactic potential is completely determined by a scale radius of the star-forming disk and component mass at each time $t$, which themselves are inferred using only the limited properties known for the host galaxies: $M_{\star}^{0}$, $z^{0}$, $R_\mathrm{e}^{0}$, $\dot{M}_\star^{0}$, and $t_{\star}^{0}$.
-We construct five models for each host galaxy with $\{0,\pm1\,\sigma, \pm2\,\sigma\}$ deviations from the median stellar mass--halo mass (SMHM) relation from \cite{Moster2013} to investigate the sensitivity of our results to assumptions about the dark matter (DM) halo mass.
+Details regarding the construction of our three-dimensional, time-dependent, multicomponent galaxy models can be found in Appendix~\ref{app:hostgal}.
+To summarize, the galactic potential is completely determined by the scale radius of the star-forming disk and component mass at each time $t$, which themselves are inferred using only the limited properties known for the host galaxies: $M_{\star}^{0}$, $z^{0}$, $R_\mathrm{e}^{0}$, $\dot{M}_\star^{0}$, and $t_{\star}^{0}$.
+We construct five models for each host galaxy with $\{0,\pm1\,\sigma, \pm2\,\sigma\}$ deviations from the median \ac{SMHM} relation from \cite{Moster2013} to investigate the sensitivity of our results to assumptions about the \ac{DM} halo mass.
 We then use the \texttt{galpy} package~\citep{galpy} to construct the galactic potentials and to create interpolation models of the potentials to speed up the kinematic integration of tracer particles, as described in the following section.